-One of our most recent projects came when the famous San Francisco design firm, the Wiseman Group, commissioned us to create a set of furniture for the Texan businessman John Little.
-John loves the designs of the famous English architect Sir Edwin Lutyens, which we bring to life today through working for Candia Lutyens, his granddaughter.
+We were recently asked to create a set of furniture for a Texan businessman based on the designs of the famous English architect Sir Edwin Lutyens, whose work we often bring to life today.

-We created a Lutyens viceroy table for John’s home In Austin.
+The commission involved creating a Lutyens viceroy table for the client’s family home in Austin.
 While similar to the one we made for Yale University, in this case it’s designed to match the oval pattern of the dining room’s floor tiles.
 The table can be extended to add four additional leaves, with space for 12 chairs.
 The table was made from walnut, with a subtle ebony line detail, and a lacquer to provide durability.
-The elegant, spider-backed chairs are also taken from Lutyens drawings.
+The elegant, spider-backed chairs are also taken from Sir Edwin’s drawings.

-The set was completed by this writing desk for John’s wife, based on the Lutyens Knebworth design, with sapele for the leaves and rails, and madrona burr for the top and drawer fronts.
+The set was completed by this writing desk for the client’s wife, based on Sir Edwin’s Knebworth design, with sapele for the leaves and rails, and madrona burr for the top and drawer fronts.